WHO WE ARE

 The North Jackson Fire District has an ISO Public Protection Classification (PPC) of 3.
 This classification is a numerical grade for Fire Department fire prevention and fire suppression capabilities combined with emergency communication, water supply, and community risk reduction activities.
 The classes range from 10, the area’s fire suppression program does not meet minimums, to 1, a superior level of fire suppression.
 Insurers use PPC as a factor in determining what to charge for coverage.
 All things equal, a home in an area with PPC 3 coverage will have lower premiums than the same home in an area with PPC 9 coverage.

 In 1973, Smith Bridges, Claude Pardue, Jerry Fletcher, Frank Davis and others saw the need for a fire department in the North Jackson area and started the North Jackson Fire Department.
-In the beginning, they operated two engines.
-Funding in the early days was raised by BBQ, ham and egg suppers, a reverse raffle for a Cadillac, and wrestling matches.
+In the beginning, they operated two engines and funding in the early days was raised by BBQ suppers, ham and egg suppers, a reverse raffle for a Cadillac, and wrestling matches.

 Today, the Department is made up of 24 men and women from all walks of life, including administrators, farmers, retirees, bus drivers, civil engineers, airline pilots, and professional firefighters and paramedics.
 Today the Fire Department operates nine fire and rescue apparatus out of three stations in Pendergrass, Talmo, and the Fairview community.
 Department apparatus includes a ladder truck, a 3,000 gallon tanker, a brush truck, a rescue vehicle, and five engines.